Eccentricity dynamics of wide binaries -- I. The effect of Galactic tides: Evolution of an ensemble of binaries in an external tidal field

 \subsection{Orbit-averaged distribution functions}

-Our assumption of weak tides (\S\ref{sec:dynamics}) means that the action $L$ is conserved, so populations of binaries at each semimajor axis $a$ evolve separately.
+Our assumption of weak tides (\S\ref{sec:dynamics}) means that each binary's action $L$ is conserved, so populations of binaries at each semimajor axis $a$ evolve separately.
 Of course, impulsive scattering can alter $a$ --- we discuss this possibility in \S\ref{sec:discussion}.
-At fixed $a$, the dynamical state of each binary is then characterized by the masses of the constituents and the remaining Delaunay variables $(\omega, \Omega, j, j_z)$.
+At fixed $a$, the dynamical state of each binary is characterized by the masses of the constituents and the remaining (dimensionless) Delaunay variables $(\omega, \Omega, j, j_z)$.
 Moreover, the wide binaries of interest all have typical masses of $\sim 1\Msun$ \citep{Hwang21}, and small differences in mass should not have any significant effect on the dynamical evolution.
-Thus, for simplicity, throughout the rest of this work we will fix the binary's total mass $m_b$, and describe our ensemble of binaries using the reduced DF $f(\bw, t)$, where
+Thus, for simplicity, throughout the rest of this work we will consider binaries that all have the same total mass $m_b$, so we can describe our ensemble of binaries using the reduced DF $f(\bw, t)$, where

 normalized such that $\int \md\bw f(\bw, t) = 1$.
 Thus, $f(\bw, t)\md \bw$ is the fraction of binaries in the ensemble with coordinates in the phase space volume $(\bw, \bw + \md\bw)$ at time $t$.

 Using $f$, we can define the marginal distribution of dimensionless angular momenta